 The fact is that not all labs are made equal.

 At ACS, we have 10+ years of experience conducting medical grade clinical testing.
-We are the largest laboratory in the Southeast and we are ISO Accredited, DEA registered and CLIA certified.
+We are the largest laboratory in the Southeast and we are ISO/IEC 17025:2017 Accredited by A2LA #6786.01, DEA registered and CLIA certified.
 We utilize medical sterilization techniques and disposable instruments to eliminate any chance of cross contamination between tests.

 We also have standard operating procedures in place to sterilize and calibrate machinery.
 Additionally, our technicians always wear lab coats, gloves, goggles and protective equipment because your product’s integrity is our highest priority.